-The REMOTE project, headed by Dr. John Dill, is currently combining both software simulation and remote experimentation into a single solution to the problem of providing access to equipment for his ENSC 489 course.
+The REMOTE project, headed by Dr. John Dill at Simon Fraser University, is currently combining both software simulation and remote experimentation into a single solution to the problem of providing access to equipment for his ENSC 489 course.
 The purpose of the REMOTE project is to create an application which students can use to simulate programming a SCORBOT ER-III robot.
 Once students are satisfied with their complete programs, the application will allow them to upload the completed simulation program to the real manipulator via the Internet, and watch the execution of their program using streaming Internet video technology.

-This thesis develops one half of the REMOTE project: a simulation application for a simple, open-chain robot.
-The completed application, shown in Figure 1, allows users to create and edit files containing commands to control the simulated robot, and run a simulation.
+For my undergraduate thesis, I developed one half of the REMOTE project: a simulation application for a simple, open-chain robot.
+The completed application allows users to create and edit files containing commands to control the simulated robot, and run a simulation.
 Running a simulation updates both the 3-dimensional representation of the robot’s motion, and the display of the robot’s joint positions in accordance with the user’s program.

 Although the REMOTE project only requires a simulator for the SCORBOT ER-III manipulator, the final simulation application is flexible enough that it can be reconfigured to simulate other similar robots.
 The configuration details for the robot manipulator itself are contained in external configuration files; in the future, a new robot manipulator can be simulated by simply creating a new set of configuration files, without requiring changes to the simulator’s code.